tm-LBenson/AWS-Slides/_posts/2024-1-5-section-14-lesson-5.md

 #### Key Points for the AWS Exam

 - Be aware that AWS customers do not need prior approval to perform penetration tests on the listed services.
-However, adherence to AWS's testing policies and guidelines is crucial to avoid service disruptions or AWS terms of service violations.
+However, adherence to AWS's testing policies and guidelines is important to avoid service disruptions or AWS terms of service violations.
 - Recognize the prohibited activities to ensure compliance during security assessments.

 ---